-3.1.1 Mental state transformers (mst)

-Denotational semantics of agent programs provides a functional view on sets of transition rules.
-Hence any set of rules can be considered an agent program of its own.
-Using this idea, we define a structural decomposition of an agent program into subunits and provide means for composing them into compound structures.

-According to Definition 7, a set of transition rules can be seen as a partial function, transforming a class of mental states to another class of mental states by means of performing updates on them.
-We call such a set a mental state transformer $(mst)^2$ .
+Mental state transformers (mst) Denotational semantics of agent programs provides a functional view on sets of transition rules: Any set of rules can be considered an agent program of its own.
+Using this idea, we define a structural decomposition of an agent program in subunits and provide means for composing them into compound structures.
+According to Definition 7, a set of transition rules is a partial function, transforming a class of mental states to another class of mental states by means of performing updates on them.
+We call such a set of rules a mental state transformer (mst)2.

 Obviously, by unification of two mst's we obtain a new mst, which is defined over a larger class of mental states than the two original ones.
 Similarly, by specialization of all the query formulas of a set of transition rules, we again obtain a new mst defined on a subclass of mental states of the original one.
+Hence the agent program source code can be hierarchically structured in terms of compound structures, mst's, which are combined by means of generalization and specialization.